layerssss/zhixiang.in/zhixiang.in/Esperanto.en.md

 ######Michael's getting started diary.

 * [Hey, get __excited__](Esperanto-Diary1.en)!
   Oh, you're going to learn such a special language now.
 How do you feel?
-Quite internationalism, huh?
+Quite excited, huh?
 * [Do you have __time__](Esperanto-Diary2.en)?
    There's a not-quite-old saying in Chinese:
    > time is water in sponge, which we can always get more after squezing a little bit.